plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/6th Level/Propaganda.md

 > *You plant thoughts into the minds of people who hear your voice, causing them to unwittingly obey your will.*

-Make a *Ranged Spell Attack* vs. *Will* against any number of target Humanoid creatures who understand a language and can hear you.
-Creatures targetted by this "Spell" are unaware of this *Attack*.
+Make a *Ranged Spell Attack* vs. *Will* against any number of Humanoid creatures who understand a language and can hear you.
+Creatures affected by this "Spell" are unaware of this *Attack*.
+You have *Advantage* on this *Attack* if the creature can also see you.

 **Success:** It is *[Charmed]* by you until this "Spell" ends.
 **Failure:** The creature becomes aware you tried to *[Charm]* it.